usarscotus/legal-directory/frap/rule_4.md

 &nbsp;&nbsp;&nbsp;&nbsp;(A) it is accompanied by:

-(i) a declaration in compliance with 28 U.S.C. § 1746 —or a notarized statement—setting out the date of deposit and stating that first-class postage is being prepaid; or
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) a declaration in compliance with 28 U.S.C. § 1746 —or a notarized statement—setting out the date of deposit and stating that first-class postage is being prepaid; or

-&nbsp;&nbsp;(ii) evidence (such as a postmark or date stamp) showing that the notice was so deposited and that postage was prepaid; or
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) evidence (such as a postmark or date stamp) showing that the notice was so deposited and that postage was prepaid; or

 &nbsp;&nbsp;&nbsp;&nbsp;(B) the court of appeals exercises its discretion to permit the later filing of a declaration or notarized statement that satisfies Rule 4(c)(1)(A)(i).